x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 ### Restore a specific subfolder

-Deleting a folder deletes all of its subfolders.
-Likewise, restoring a folder restores all of its subfolders.

-You can also restore only one subfolder.
+Restoring a folder also restores all of its subfolders, but it is also possible to restore only one subfolder.

 For example, the following command restores `Subfolder1` under `\Parent1`: